Lucascluz/microcommerce/docs/ARCHITECTURE.md

 - Payment processing and refunds
 - Sales reporting and analytics
 - Shipping information and tracking
-- Order status management and notifications
+- Order status management and notification

 **Consolidated from**: payment-service + order-service + sales-service + shipping-service